Andrew Gowers: Education

 Gowers was educated at the Trinity School of John Whitgift, an independent school for boys in Shirley in the London Borough of Croydon, followed by Gonville and Caius College, Cambridge.

 Gowers Review of Intellectual Property

 On Friday, 2 December 2005, he was commissioned by Gordon Brown to lead an independent review of intellectual property rights in the UK, known as the Gowers Review of Intellectual Property.
 Amongst other things, this review was set up to consider the implications of extending the copyright on sound recordings in the UK.

 Lehman Brothers

-In June 2006 Gowers joined Lehman Brothers in London as head of corporate communications, and stayed until the late 2008 collapse of the firm — one of the key events of the global financial crisis of 2008.
+In June 2006 Gowers joined Lehman Brothers in London as head of corporate communications, and stayed until the September 2008 collapse of the firm — one of the key events of the 2008 financial crisis.
 In December 2008, The Times published his account of this period, in which he describes Lehman CEO Richard Fuld as "almost unbearably intense" and "insulated from the day-to-day realities of the firm".